JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Discussion and lessons learned

 \section{Discussion and lessons learned}

 Any empirical evaluation of automated unit test generation faces several technical and methodological challenges. \juge seeks to alleviate those challenges by providing a standardized way of designing, running, and reporting such evaluations.
 Both the development of \juge and the evaluation method reported in Section \ref{sec:evaluation} took several years to develop.
-We discuss hereafter the main lessons learned, as well as potential new applications of \juge.
+We discuss hereafter the main lessons learned and potential new applications of \juge.